 CBD, or cannabidiol, is a natural extract from hemp plants and may have incredible effects on overall wellness.
-Its powerful properties can work together with Boswellia and may help reduce pain and help improve joint function and mobility.
+Its powerful properties can work together with Boswellia and may help reduce discomfort and help enhance function and mobility.
 As a result, CBD working together with Boswellia may be much more effective than Boswellia alone.

 Worried about your dog getting high?
 Not to worry.
 CBD is 100% non-intoxicating and is completely safe for your dog.
 In fact, CBD comes with very few side effects that only present themselves when excess CBD is consumed.
 That being said, it is very difficult to overdose on CBD.
 And since recommended serving sizes are provided, you should never have to worry about such a problem.

 Boswellia can have many uses, but it is most people use it for its anti-inflammatory properties.
 In dogs, it can be an excellent treatment for arthritis because Boswellia contains powerful terpenes that specifically fight inflammation.
 The use of Boswellia dates back to millennia ago, so its use today tells us that it is quite an invaluable substance.
 Being a natural extract, Boswellia is incredibly safe for dogs and comes with very few side effects, if any at all.
 The next time you are looking for a natural pain medication for your pet, look into Boswellia and give it a try.
 You might end up using it yourself, too!